-Sandra Peake is a senior intensive care clinician in the Department of Intensive Care Medicine at The Queen Elizabeth Hospital, Adelaide, an Associate Professor in the School of Medicine at the University of Adelaide and an Adjunct Associate Professor in the School of Epidemiology and Preventive Medicine at Monash University.
+Prof Sandra Peake is Director of the Department of Intensive Care Medicine at The Queen Elizabeth Hospital, Adelaide, and Professor in the School of Medicine at the University of Adelaide and an Adjunct Associate Professor in the School of Epidemiology and Preventive Medicine at Monash University.
 She is currently the Vice Chair of the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS CTG) Committee.
 She has been an examiner for the College of Intensive Care Medicine for the past 11 years and has previously held positions as Chair of ANZICS (SA), Chair of the CICM (SA), Chair of the ANZICS Abstract Review Committee and Chair of the Intensive Care Foundation Scientific Committee.

 Manoj currently works as an Intensive Care Physician at St. George Hospital (University of New South Wales) and is a Research Fellow at the George Institute for Global Health.
 He is completing a PhD on the subject of normothermia for acute brain injury and has developed a research program focused on therapeutic thermal regulation for critically ill patients with acute brain injury and sepsis.
 Other research areas include fluid resuscitation, early mobility, outcome measurement and registries/data linkage.